 3. Visit Notre-Dame Basilica of Montréal

-The stunning Gothic Revival style Notre-Dame Basilica of Montréal, built between 1824-29, is a must no matter what time of the year you are visiting the city.
-The incredible beauty of the interior of the basilica will take your breath away when you enter.
 Take a seat in one of the pews and appreciate the beauty that surrounds you and then spend some time walking around the church to admire the craftsmanship, paintings, sculptures and the exquisite stained glass windows which depict the religious and social life of the 17th century Ville-Marie settlement.

 During the Christmas season, the exterior of Notre Dame is decorated with sparkling Christmas lights and there is a nativity set up inside the Basilica.
-Reservations will not be taken for the three Christmas Eve masses at Notre Dame in 2021 – seating will be on a first come, first served basis and capacity will be limited to 250 people.

 Located at 110 Notre-Dame Street West.
+Additional information on scheduled events on the Notre Dame website.

-4. Admire Holiday Displays
+5. Admire Holiday Displays

 Everywhere that you go in Montréal during the Christmas season you will find beautiful holiday displays to admire – on the streets, in the shop windows, and in hotel lobbies.

-5. Learn About Christmas in Another Era at Historic Sites
+6. Learn About Christmas in Another Era at Historic Sites

 One of the things that I have always enjoyed doing during the holidays is visiting historic sites to learn more about how Christmas was celebrated in the past.

 In Montréal, Château Ramezay, built by the Governor of Montréal early in the 18th century, is a historic site and museum with numerous exhibits and multimedia portrayals of historic figures.
-During the holiday season (December 11, 2021 – January 9, 2022) as part of the temporary exhibition Around the Fireplace, five of the Château’s fireplaces are decorated to explain the origin of certain Christmas traditions.
+During the holiday season (December 2, 2023 – January 7, 2024), Château Ramezay presents Around the Fireplace – Holiday Traditions with entertaining exhibits and activities that highlight old-fashioned holiday traditions.

 Château Ramezay is located at 280 Notre-Dame Street East, Old Montréal.
 The Sir George-Étienne Cartier National Historic Site is located at 458 Notre-Dame Street East.

-6. Luminothérapie at Place des Festivals
+8. Luminothérapie at Place des Festivals

-The 12th edition of Luminothérapie, at the Place des Festivals this year from December 2, 2021 to February 27, 2022, coincides perfectly with the Christmas holiday season.
+The 14th edition of Luminothérapie, at the Place des Festivals this year from November 30, 2023 to March 10, 2024, coincides perfectly with the Christmas holiday season.
 This entertaining, interactive light festival is a fun way to beat the winter blahs and is completely free!

 The Place des Festivals is bordered by Sainte-Catherine, Jeanne-Mance, Balmoral and De Maisonneuve Streets.

-7. Enjoy a Show
+10. Enjoy a Show

 If you need ideas then check out the Montréal Tourism blog for a list of Montreal Christmas shows.

-8. Montreal Museum of Fine Arts
+11. Montreal Museum of Fine Arts

 If the weather outside is frightful then you will need some indoor activities on your itinerary.
 My favourite refuge from the cold is the Montréal Museum of Fine Arts which is one of the finest art museums in North America and includes an outstanding collection of historical and contemporary Québec and Canadian art.